-3. Borrowing Strategy
+4. Borrowing Strategy

 In the Autumn Statement 2016, the government announced that it would give Mayoral Combined Authorities powers to borrow for their new functions subject to agreeing a borrowing cap with HM Treasury.
-This will align the Combined Authorities' financial powers with their new responsibilities, and give them the ability to invest in important priorities such as economic development and regeneration.
+This will align the Combined Authorities' financial powers with their new responsibilities and give them the ability to invest in important priorities such as economic development and regeneration.

 In November 2017 the borrowing cap was agreed between the Authority and Treasury (set out in the table below) and the Tees Valley Combined Authority (Borrowing) Regulations 2018' Statutory Instrument was laid before and approved by a resolution of each House of Parliament at the end of 2017.
+In March 2021 it was agreed between parties that the cap would remain at its current levels for 2021-22 and beyond, however it was agreed that should the Authority wish to review this for future years and could supply sufficient evidence of need and affordability then dialogue would be opened between parties.
+A proposal to increase the borrowing cap to £1bn from 2023-24, has been made in December and dialogue is ongoing with Treasury to finalise this position.

-2019-20 2020-21 2021-22 TVCA long-term external debt £571,100,000 £774,800,000 £774,800,000
+2021-22 2022-23 2023-24 TVCA long-term external debt £774,800,000 £774,800,000 £1,000,000,000